efuzy/efuzy/docs/src/pages/vue-components/date.md

 <doc-example title="Default view" file="QDate/DefaultView" overflow />

-The first day of the week is applied depending on the [Quasar Language Pack](/options/quasar-language-packs) that you've set, but you can also force it, like in the example below.
+The first day of the week is applied depending on the [Efuzy Language Pack](/options/efuzy-language-packs) that you've set, but you can also force it, like in the example below.

 <doc-example title="First day of week" file="QDate/FirstDayOfWeek" overflow />